certtools/intelmq/intelmq/bots/outputs/redis/README.md

 * Can be used to send events to be processed in another system.
 E.g.: send events to Logstash.

-* In a multitennent instalation can be used to send events to external/remote IntelMQ instance.
+* In a multi tenant installation can be used to send events to external/remote IntelMQ instance.
 Any expert bot queue can receive the events.

 * In a complex configuration can be used to create logical sets in IntelMQ-Manager.